ajaythakur3369/ajaythakur3369/README.md

 ### Hi there 👋

-I am Ajay Thakur, a self-taught student at IIT Madras.
+I am Ajay Thakur (अजय ठाकुर), a self-taught student at IIT Madras.
 I joined Goldman Sachs as an Analyst this year.

 I have a keen interest in Machine Learning, Deep Learning, and Data Analytics.

+I love my bicycle, "Dariya (दरिया)" which has traveled the world with me.

 You can find more about me [here]() or reach out to me via [LinkedIn](https://www.linkedin.com/in/ajay-thakur-b51359265/) or [Facebook](https://www.facebook.com/profile.php?id=100089913768674)